chipsalliance/caliptra-sw/runtime/README.md

 #### PAUSER privilege level active context limits

-Caliptra uses PAUSER as a HW mechanism to distinguish DPE Client localities.
 PAUSER and Locality map 1:1.
-Consequently, only the single DPE Client associated with PL0 level, is authorized to invoke any supported DPE Commands.
+Consequently, only the single DPE Client associated with PL0 level, is authorized to invoke all supported DPE Commands.
+All other DPE Clients have instead restricted privileges associated to PL1.

 Each active context in DPE is activated from either PL0 or PL1 through the InvokeDpe mailbox command calling the DeriveContext or InitializeContext DPE